kmaida/twitter-timeline-php/README.md

 A while ago, Twitter did away with that whole *blogger.js* business that enabled web designers and developers to easily display a few recent tweets on their websites in whatever presentation they wished.

 [Version 1.1 of the Twitter API](https://dev.twitter.com/docs/api/1.1) has stricter branding guidelines for displaying [Twitter on websites](https://dev.twitter.com/docs/twitter-for-websites).
-Using the API to add a timeline or tweet on your site qualifies you as having created a Twitter application, which means that you're expected to adhere to the [Developer Display Requirements](https://dev.twitter.com/terms/display-requirements).
+Using the API to add a timeline or tweet on your site qualifies you as having created a Twitter application, which means you're expected to adhere to the [Developer Display Requirements](https://dev.twitter.com/terms/display-requirements).

 It now takes a significant amount of effort to get a styled / customized timeline on your own site.
 Wading through OAuth and parsing heaps of JSON data aren't on some peoples' to-do lists when all they want is a couple of tweets to appear on their homepage.